 Common Errors in Rock Climbing

-- Using the wrong knot.
-Some knots can be used interchangeably while some knots are designed for specific functions.
+Some knots can be used interchangeably, while other knots are designed for specific functions.
 Remember the most efficient use of your knot and do not experiment with them during your climb.

-- Forgetting your gear.
-Always bring your gear, especially safety equipments like helmets.
-Some climbers “intentionally” forget their gears, especially helmets.
+Always bring your gear, especially safety equipment like helmets.
 Always use your helmet during a climb, it will protect you from falling rocks or chipped pieces of ice.

 Additional Information on Knots